Greece sees final solution on debt crisis amid euro uncertainty

 Athens has received three international bailouts since 2010 and its debt, at about 180 percent of GDP, is still the highest in the euro zone.

-Differences also remain over a projected fiscal gap in 2018, when Greece's program ends, and on energy reforms.
+Differences also remain over a projected fiscal gap in 2018, when Greece's programme ends, and on energy reforms.

-"We've made clear that there is no chance we'll accept what the IMF demands on (austerity) measures and labor reforms," Tzanakopoulos said, calling on EU partners to support Greece.
+"We've made clear that there is no chance we'll accept what the IMF demands on (austerity) measures and labour reforms," Tzanakopoulos said, calling on EU partners to support Greece.

-Stournaras said it would be a good sign if the IMF remained on board.

-"It would ensure more credibility for the program," the central banker said, adding that Athens' reform efforts were finally paying off and that the economy was on the right track.

-Germany, Europe's paymaster, wants the IMF to join the program but says Greece does not need further debt relief.
+Germany, Europe's paymaster, wants the IMF to join the programme but says Greece does not need further debt relief.

 Finance minister Schaeuble urged Athens to implement reforms: "If Greece wants to stay in the euro, there is no way around it - in fact completely regardless of the debt level," he told Bild am Sonntag in an interview on Sunday.